Meet Ana Noelle Reynado Wahleithner, the first Filipina to qualify to compete at the Winter Youth Olympic Games (YOG).

 Ana Wahleithner (Ana): I am very happy and excited to be officially notified that I will be representing the Philippines in the Winter YOG in Lausanne.
 It is an honor to be the first Filipina to be in any Winter Olympic event.

-GNP: What tournaments did you have to go through before being qualifying for the Winter YOG?
+GNP: What tournaments did you have to go through before being qualified for the Winter YOG?

 Ana: First, I had to compete at the 2019 Alpine Skiing Junior World Championship (JWC).
 But, to qualify for the Alpine Skiing Junior World Championship, I needed to do two things: have a FIS license representing the Philippines and competed in an international level before the JWC – I did by racing in 2018 in Cardrona, New Zealand.
 The key criteria for getting to the Alpine Skiing qualification at the YOG was participating in and completing the 2019 Alpine Skiing Junior World Championship (Val Di Fassa, Italy) in Feb 2019 representing the Philippines.
 I successfully competed in the Slalom (102 competitors) and Giant Slalom Events (117 competitors).
 As a result, I was able to gain a slot for a female alpine skiing competitor for the Philippines for the 2020 Winter YOG.
 The JWC is for athletes 15 to 20 years old.
 I just turned 16 in December when I competed at the JWC.
 Also, the age limit for Alpine skiing in the YOG is 16 to 17.
 I turn 17 in December 2019.
 Racing at the JWC enabled me to see and observe potential competitors at the upcoming YOG.